 The shoes that you make from this kit will be flexible, minimalist, and ecological: in other words, they will be “a step in the right direction”.

 Imagine – they aren’t made 10,000 miles away in a factory that is unhealthy for its exploited workers, from materials that are toxic and that will never biodegrade.
-Instead they’ll be locally and happily made by you.
+Instead they’ll be locally made with your good energy.

 You will make a felt mock-up to get the fit right, then neatly cut out the leather, punch out about 250 holes with a punch, then stitch the shoe upper parts together.
 Finally, when stitching the uppers to the soles, you will need to have the strength to pull the stitches tight.